SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 ## What you learn from this Sample?
 Key learning include:
 - Creating an Apache Cassandra Keyspace in Azure Cosmos DB using API for Cassandra leveraging C#.
-- Providing provisioned throughput (RU) at keyspace level.
+- Providing provisioned throughput (RU) at Keyspace level.
 - Creating an Apache Cassandra Table in Azure Cosmos DB using API for Cassandra.
-- Providing provisioned throughtput (RU) at table level.
+- Providing provisioned throughput (RU) at table level.
 - Best practices for creating a Primary Key in Cassandra (which includes 1 partitionKey + 0 or more Clustering Columns).
 - Creating a table with a single Primary Key.
 - Creating a table with a *Compound* Primary Key for a use-case wherein a single Primary Key will not work.